Resolutions Be Gone!

 So, anyone with me?
 How about support for this metric in Google Analytics?
 Anyone know of any existing statistics project that has added support for the actual viewport instead of the screen resolution?

-Followup on Wordpress Usability Issues
+Followup on WordPress Usability Issues

-I’ve now spent a fair amount of time with Wordpress since I ported my blog over to it from Serendipity.
-My first experiences were collected in my post titled Wordpress Usability Issues, and I’ll further extend on this here.
+I’ve now spent a fair amount of time with WordPress since I ported my blog over to it from Serendipity.
+My first experiences were collected in my post titled WordPress Usability Issues, and I’ll further extend on this here.

 • I’ve gotten used to having the “Save”-button on the right side, but this comes from having to learn the location by hand.
 I still move to the bottom of the page from time to time, but I’m not lost like I were earlier.